December 13, 2019

 1. Would You Rather — Backpacking Edition

 Give the classic “Would You Rather” game a hiking rendition by challenging everyone to pick one option from two suggestions.
 Would you rather sleep in a tent or camping hammock?
 Hike in scalding heat or freezing cold?
 Camp in the mountains or by the lake?
+Hike in bear country or far from it?
 The sky’s the limit with the conversation topic, which will keep you entertained during your long hike.

 2. Most Memorable Camping Experience